Pterorhynchus: Description

 The only known specimen had an elongated skull 11.8 cm long, a long tail, and a wingspan of about 85 cm.
 This specimen consists of an articulated, nearly complete skeleton with remains of the integument.
 These included the wing membrane, hair-like structures, a long version of the vane found at the end of "rhamphorhynchoid" tails, and a head crest with both a low bony base and a large keratin extension; the latter feature is unusual in "rhamphorhynchoids" (i.e., basal pterosaurs), the fossils of which do not often show head crests.
 The front part of the extension continued the leading margin of the bone base, extending at quite a sharp angle; it finally curved back to the base of the skull in a rounded curve.
 The crest covered the posterior two thirds of the head, showed the presence of minute oval scales and was reinforced by a dozen ridges running parallel to the rounded trailing edge.
 At the base, a vertical pattern was visible, interpreted as corresponding to the original camouflage colour patterning.
 The describers ascribed a primarily aerodynamic function to the crest, which is reflected in the genus name.

 Hair-like pycnofibers covered the body, and tiny tufts of fibers also covered portions of the wing membrane.
 These were described as pinnate, with many strands arising from a single base (similar to the calamus of the down feathers in birds), and seen as corresponding to the hypothetical Stage II in the evolution of feathers.
 This would suggest that pterosaur pycnofibres and dinosaur feathers were homologous.
 Later researchers—in a detailed study of pterosaur integument—recognized distinct tufts of fibers, but did not find evidence for the reported diamond-shaped patterns supposedly formed by these tufts when they examined the published photographs.
 However, they disagreed with the interpretation that the small nodules at the bases of some tufts were similar to a calamus, because they did not appear to be hollow.

 Classification

-The scientists who first studied it assigned Pterorhynchus to the Rhamphorhynchidae.
+In their description of Pterorhynchus, Czerka and Ji assigned it to the Rhamphorhynchidae.
 In his 2006 book The Pterosaurs: From Deep Time, David Unwin regarded it as a Cretaceous genus, but this was based on old information.
 He also suggested that it was a scaphognathine, related to Scaphognathus.
 A large phylogenetic analysis performed by Brian Andres and colleagues in 2014 found that Pterorhynchus was actually a close relative of the similar-looking wukongopterids, and therefore a closer relative of pterodactyloid pterosaurs.
 Andres and colleagues assigned both the wukongopterids and Pterorhynchus to the group Darwinoptera.